Thursday, 29 Jan 2026

 atNorth can be centered on driving a round financial system, partnering with Icelandic AgTech firm Hringvarmi to repurpose waste warmth generated by information facilities.
 By way of this partnership, Hringvarmi will deploy its Era 1 prototype module at ICE03 to discover utilizing extra warmth to help meals manufacturing, akin to rising microgreens with Raekta Microfarm.
 “We’re thrilled to be a part of atNorth’s progressive information heart ecosystem,” stated Hringvarmi co-founder Justine Vanhalst.
 “Our partnership seeks to strengthen Iceland’s agriculture business, lowering reliance on imported produce and contributing to the round financial system.”

-See also Pioneering Energy Monitoring for Data Centers
+See also Making the Case for Liquid Cooling in High-Density Data Centers

 Based on Eyjólfur Magnús Kristinsson, CEO of atNorth, demand for sustainable, energy-efficient information facilities continues to develop each inside Iceland and internationally.
 “We’re seeing important curiosity in our extremely environment friendly information facilities,” Kristinsson famous.
 “With energy agreements and constructing permits in place, we’re ready to fulfill this demand as a part of our ongoing sustainable enlargement technique.”